Tharushaa17/Pharmacy-App/README.md

-#Pharmacy App (Rest API)
+##Pharmacy App (Rest API)
 for WireApps Pvt Ltd

-Add Dependancies (NPM install)
+Add Dependencies (NPM install)

-Create Enviromental Varibles
+Create Environmental Variables
 Join MongoDB URl
 Add Acess Token and Refresh Token
-I have attched the Enviromental varible File to Email But mongo db URL should replaced
+I have attached the Enviromental variable File to the Email But Mongo db URL should replaced